EricZinda/Perplexity/docs/devvocab/SetApproachDesign.md

             It seems like it will make cumulative mode brain dead simple too...? card() needs to always restrict to a set of N quantifier has to turn them into coll or dist groups.
-The cardinal is what ensures that the entire collective or dist set works the quantifier x binding gets a mode set to say which mode it is in How to handle any coll/dist restrictions (like together, separately): together() sets a property on the variable binding to say which mode it has to be in.
+The cardinal is what ensures that the entire collective or dist set works the quantifier quantifies *over* the sets managed by the cardinality.
+Thus "only a few x" means "1 set of a few" the quantifier x binding gets a mode set to say which mode it is in How to handle any coll/dist restrictions (like together, separately): together() sets a property on the variable binding to say which mode it has to be in.